ttsukagoshi/Trello_Scripts/README.md

 1. You'll be asked for [authentications, as mentioned above,](https://github.com/ttsukagoshi/Trello_Scripts#scope-of-authentications-oauth-required-for-this-script) when executing the script for the first time.

 ## Functions
-- `trelloBoards` (Menu Name: *Get My Board*): Returns the list of the names and IDs of all Trello boards available to your account as a pop-up alert.
+- `trelloBoardsLists()` (Menu Name: *Get My Board*): Returns the list of the names and IDs of all Trello boards and its lists available to your account as a new sheet.
 Useful for getting board IDs for other functions.
+- `setTargetBoardId()` (Menu Name: *Set targetBoardId*）: Registers the value of the selected cell to script property `targetBoardId`.
+Used in `trelloReport`.
-- `trelloDeleteArchivedCards` (Menu Name: *Delete Archived Cards*): Delete archived cards in a Trello board.
+- `trelloDeleteArchivedCards()` (Menu Name: *Delete Archived Cards*): Delete archived cards in a Trello board.
 Designate board by board ID. **USE WITH CARE; CANNOT BE UNDONE!!**
-- `trelloReport` (Menu Name: *Get Board Content*): Creates a new sheet on the spreadsheet and list all cards in a Trello board, including archived ones, on it.
+- `trelloReport()` (Menu Name: *Get Board Content*): Creates a new sheet on the spreadsheet and list all cards in a Trello board, including archived ones, on it.
 Designate board by board ID.
-- `trelloShowKeyToken` (Menu Name: *Key & Token*): Shows on an alert window your Trello API key and token registered on your script properties.
+- `trelloShowKeyToken()` (Menu Name: *Key & Token*): Shows on an alert window your Trello API key and token registered on your script properties.
 Useful for making test requests on [Trello Developers website](https://developers.trello.com/).

 ## Variables and Methods in *TrelloScript* Library
 See TrelloScriptLibrary_documentation.md